 More nutritional value

-Research suggests that eggs laid by hens with access to outdoor pastures contain significantly more omega-3 fats and vitamin D than eggs from hens in conventional or caged living situations.
-Alexa, play “Soak Up the Sun” by Cheryl Crow.
+Research suggests that eggs laid by hens with access to outdoor pastures contain significantly more Omega-3 fats and Vitamin D than eggs from hens in conventional or caged living situations.
+Alexa, play “Soak Up the Sun” by Sheryl Crow.

 Vibrant and flavorful amber yolks

 The yolk says it all: thanks to our hens’ varied diet of outdoor forage, Consider Pastures Eggs have intensely hued amber yolks.
 Plants contain naturally occurring pigments called carotenoids that end up in the yolk when a hen lays an egg.
 More clovers to snack on in the pasture = darker, tastier yolks.

 Our eggs are gathered each and every morning within hours of being laid, which means they’re as fresh as it gets.
 Fresh eggs from hens with a varied diet tend to have thicker, more substantial whites; the kind that don’t immediately spread across your frying pan.
 Watery egg whites who?
 Don’t know her.

 The thick, strong shells in every Consider Pastures carton are a sign of thriving hens that receive a well balanced diet with plenty of calcium.
 Same principle about milk and bones that you learned in elementary school: calcium makes for stronger shells.

 Better eggs are better for the land

 At Consider Pastures, we’re taking pasture-raised standards and egg farming a step further by transforming farmland through the principles of regenerative agriculture.
 Our farmers are dedicated to improving soil health, contributing to thriving local ecosystems, and building a path to a better food system and a healthier planet.
 This fundamental shift in the way we think about land and farming has monumental benefits.